AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 **Examples:**
 - `find al` — Finds all customers with names starting with "al".
-- `find al ch` — Finds all customers with names starting with "al" and "ch".
+- `find al ch` — Finds all customers with names starting with "al" or "ch".

 #### Search by Phone Number